Qualifications for learners, shaped by learners

 What happens next?

-Once the focus groups are complete and the online survey has closed, we will review the feedback.
+Now the focus groups are complete and the online survey has closed, we will review the feedback.
 When reporting on the findings this autumn, we’ll explain how proposals for the new qualifications reflect what learners have said.